-Anna Walther is an associate attorney at Martinez, Aguilasocho & Lynch, APLC, in Bakersfield, California, where she advocates for the rights of farmworkers.
+Anna Walther is a labor and plaintiffs' attorney at Martinez, Aguilasocho & Lynch, APLC, in Bakersfield, California, where she advocates for the rights of farmworkers.

 From September 2016-July 2017, Anna served as the Special Assistant to the Ombudsperson for Disability Rights as a Fulbright-Clinton Fellow.
 Her work focused on providing people with disabilities in Guatemala with protection of and access to human rights.

 Prior to beginning work with her current firm, Anna also served as an attorney in the Human Rights Office of the Archbishop of Guatemala.

 In her position, she assessed how human rights law applied to local cases, including violent events from Guatemala's 30-year armed conflict and inhumane treatment of transgender prisoners and people with mental disabilities.